iamkrishnaupadhyay/Storify/README.md

 # Storify
-This website is still under developing.
+This website is still under development